Tag: rewilding

 Adventures from the Knepp Estate England Part I

-By: Francesca Mundrick, Founder & CEO In my early search for rewilding knowledge and community, I found a book called Wilding by Isabella Tree.
+By: Francesca Mundrick, Founder & Executive Director In my early search for rewilding knowledge and community, I found a book called Wilding by Isabella Tree.
 Wilding tells the story of the Knepp Estate, a famed, internationally recognized rewilding project.
 The Knepp Estate sits on a 3,500-acre area near Horsham in West Sussex, England.
-After inheriting the estate…
+After inheriting the…

 • The Language of Hope: Reframing Environmental Narratives